-But, as Lonely Planet’s ownership was changed from time to time, it began to lose its appeal as a unique platform for travel content.
+But, as Lonely Planet’s ownership changed from time to time, it began to lose its appeal as a unique platform for travel content.
+After all, travel content has been fastly evolving, with popularity shifting from guides provided by large travel companies to guides provided by travel influencers and blogs.
 So, we wanted to know if Lonely Planet is still a resourceful travel website ripe with information that’s relevant, timely, and budget-friendly.

 What Is Lonely Planet?